FAQ for Prospective Students

 Do you require the GRE?

 The Department of Psychological Sciences will waive the GRE requirement for applicants for fall 2024.
-You are welcome to submit your GRE scores; if you choose to do so, that information will be used in admissions decisions.
+You are welcome to submit your GRE scores; if you choose to do so, that information may be used in admissions decisions by faculty mentors who consider the GRE.
 However, full consideration will still be given to applications that do not include GRE scores.

 The institution code for Kent State University is 1367, and the departmental codes are 2016 for Clinical, and 2007 for Psychological Science.
 We encourage applicants to look into the GRE Fee Reduction Program to determine if you are eligible for a fee reduction.